Almanacs and Encyclopedias

 The University of Texas brings you an extensive database of historical maps as well as modern looks at the earth (including NASA satellite imagery).

 The British Library, created from the book collection of the British Museum, is one of the oldest and largest collections of books and materials in the world.
 Their Item of the Week feature gives a fascinating glimpse of some of the treasures in their collection.

 “The Digital Public Library of America brings together the riches of America’s libraries, archives, and museums, and makes them freely available to the world.
-It strives to contain the full breadth of human expression, from the written word, to works of art and culture, to records of America’s heritage, to the efforts and data of science.”
-(Taken from their website 2/12/2014.)
+It strives to contain the full breadth of human expression, from the written word, to works of art and culture, to records of America’s heritage, to the efforts and data of science” (from their About page 12/11/2014).